 Commercial property insurance is incredibly important for landlords to obtain.
 This insurance covers damage to the premises of the rental property as well as to the items located within it, such as equipment, furniture, supplies, and fixtures.
 It can also cover the costs associated with the repair or replacement of stolen, damaged, or destroyed property.
 Commercial property insurance also insures the property against claims of water damage specifically due to leaks or burst pipes.

 When a hurricane or other severe storm hits a commercial property, the possibility of water damage through flooding can be a great concern.
 Landlords need to know that coverage for flood-related damage after a storm is generally not included in standard landlord or commercial property policies and must be purchased separately as an endorsement.
 This is especially true in Texas and other coastal states with high flooding activity throughout the year.
 This specific type of coverage can be purchased through the Federal Emergency Management Agency’s (FEMA) National Flood Insurance Program or a private flood insurer.

-Landlords must ensure their commercial property is protected from water and any other type of damage; however, even if the responsibilities between the landlord and tenant are clearly defined and the landlord maintains the necessary insurance to protect the property, they can still be taken advantage of by insurance providers.
+Even if the responsibilities between a landlord and tenant are clearly defined and the landlord maintains the necessary insurance to protect the property, they can still be taken advantage of by insurance providers.
 Insurance companies often utilize bad faith practices after policyholders file valid claims for property damage.
-If you are a commercial property owner of rental space and have filed a commercial damage claim only to have it be wrongfully delayed, grossly underpaid, or denied, the attorneys at Raizner Slania can help.
-Contact us today to see how we can best assist you with your claim.
+If you are a commercial property owner of rental space that has filed a commercial property damage claim only to have it be wrongfully delayed, grossly underpaid, or denied, the insurance attorneys at Raizner Slania can help.